Battle of the Babes

 Battle of the Babes (Also known as Vidyartha College - St. Sylvester's College Cricket Encounter) is an annual Big Match played between Vidyartha College and St. Sylvester's College since 1958 Annually; except for 3 years due to unavoidable circumstances.
-Otherwise, it has been now played for 64 years.
+Otherwise, it has been now played for 65 years.

 History

 This traditional Big Match has been played Annually since 1958; except for 3 years due to unavoidable circumstances.
-As of 2024, 64 Big Matches and 35 One-Day Matches have been played between Vidyartha College and St. Sylvester's College.
-Out of the 64 Big Matches, St. Sylvester's College has won 16 matches and Vidyartha College has won 3 matches while, 45 matches were drawn.
+As of 2025, 65 Big Matches and 36 One-Day Matches have been played between Vidyartha College and St. Sylvester's College.
+Out of the 65 Big Matches, St. Sylvester's College has won 16 matches and Vidyartha College has won 3 matches while, 46 matches were drawn.
+The One Day Encounter is known as the "M.B.W.Mediwaka Memorial Encounter".